microbit-foundation/dev-docs/hardware/1-3-revision.md

 Front buttons A and B can be programmed in the user application for any purpose.
 A and B are debounced by software, which also includes short press, long press, and 'both A+B' press detection.
-Buttons operate in a typical inverted electrical mode, where a pullup resistor ensures a logical '1' when the button is released, and a logical '0' when the button is pressed.
+Buttons operate in a typical inverted electrical mode, where a pull-up resistor ensures a logical '1' when the button is released, and a logical '0' when the button is pressed.
 Both A and B buttons are connected to GPIO pins that are also accessible on the micro:bit edge connector.